 Veterans are admitted on the same basis as other students.
 Victoria College is approved by the Texas Workforce Commission programs taken under Title 38 of the U.S. Code.
 Veterans Services Certifying Officials are located in the Advising & Counseling Services Office.
 Students seeking veterans' educational benefits must contact a Veterans Services Academic Advisor six weeks prior to their registration period.
-All benefit recipients (excluding Chapter 31, 33 and Hazlewood) are required to pay their educational costs up front.
+All benefit recipients (excluding Chapter 31, 33, and Hazlewood) are required to pay their educational costs up front.
 Funding will be paid directly to students by the Department of Veterans Affairs.

 Eligible veterans will receive monthly payments for their entitlement based on the coursework for which they enroll.
 Courses should be selected with care.
-Students should make certain that each course meets the requirements.
-The course must be a requirement for graduation in the veteran's declared degree program or completion of a certificate program.
+Each course must be a requirement for graduation in the veteran's declared degree program or completion of a certificate program.
 A course for audit credit will not be certified for payment.
-Students who are enrolled in Victoria College and are certified to receive veterans' benefits are expected to make a grade point average of 2.0 on all work attempted.
+Students who are enrolled in Victoria College and are certified to receive veterans' benefits are expected to earn a grade point average of 2.0 on all work attempted.
 Students who are enrolled for six or more semester hours and fail to make a 2.0 grade point average will be placed on scholastic probation which could affect future eligibility to receive benefits.